 The Blades

 The rest of the tools are way different.
 They are for the Maker only and work with the Adaptive Tool System.
-This system is only available with the Cricut Maker and helps to control the direction of the blade and the cut pressure.
-It’s easy to tell by the gear on top.
+This system is only compatible with the Cricut Maker and helps control the direction of the blade and cut pressure.
+It's easy to tell by the gear on top.
 The Rotary Blade comes with the Maker while the others need to be purchased separately.
 So what do they do?
 I am glad you asked!

-- The Rotary Blade is similar to a larger rotary blade you would use to hand cut fabric.
+- The Rotary Blade is similar to a larger rotary blade you would use to hand-cut fabric.
 Only now you can use it with the Cricut Maker to cut fabric like never before.
-You don’t have to add anything to the back just place the fabric right on the fabric mat and start cutting.
-You can cut cotton, fleece, denim, and more.
-From the very delicate to the very thick and robust.
+You don't have to add anything to the back, just place the fabric right on the fabric mat and start cutting.
+You can cut cotton, fleece, denim, and more from the very delicate to the very thick and robust.
 It is truly my favorite blade of all time.
 You can see a few of my trials cutting with the rotary blade by clicking here.

 Cricut Machine Video Comparison